Campbell-Muscle-Lab/PyMyoVent/docs/pages/demos/baroreceptor/baroreceptor_perturbed.md

 ## New User Defined Perturbation
 * The user can apply any sort of possible perturbation to the simulation by defining the `"start_index"`, `"stop_index"`, and `"increment"` for the desired type of perturbation in the `"perturbation"` section of the instruction file.
     * For example, if you want to increase the *Aortic resistance* by 200% to represent the aortic stenosis you should do:
-        1. Determine the starting and stopping times points for the perturbation in seconds.
+        1. Determine the starting and stopping time points for the perturbation in seconds.
         2. Then convert them into the time step's unit of the simulation by:
             * `"start_index" = starting time in seconds/"time_step"`
             * `"stop_index" = stopping time in seconds/"time_step"`